UniqueNetwork/unique-chain/doc/hackusama_walk_through.md

 ### White Lists and Public Mint Permission

-We did not complete these features in time by Hackusama deadline, but because they are important for security of the network, we completed them after the deadline ahyway.
+We did not complete these features in time by Hackusama deadline, but because they are important for security of the network, we completed them after the deadline anyway.
 They can be seen in branch [feature/white_list](https://github.com/usetech-llc/nft_parachain/tree/feature/white_list).
 Here are the permalinks to essential functions:

 [white_lists](https://github.com/usetech-llc/nft_parachain/blob/b7c59f0085ed2bc1922e937adf68ef4174a8ba36/pallets/nft/src/lib.rs#L659)

 [mint_permission](https://github.com/usetech-llc/nft_parachain/blob/b7c59f0085ed2bc1922e937adf68ef4174a8ba36/pallets/nft/src/lib.rs#L373)

 ## NFT Wallet